florinsdistortedvision/ps2-classics-emus/README.md

 ## Why are the files in .z01 etc format?

-* Because Github restricts upload of 25MB max, you must unarchive them using WinRar or whatever you want.
+* .z001, 002, 003 etc. are split zip parts.
+Because Github restricts upload of 25MB max, **you must download them ALL to unarchive them** using WinRar or whatever you want.

 ## What do I do with these?